Unleash/unleash/website/docs/how-to/how-to-use-custom-strategies.md

 Use custom activation strategies only for cases where [strategy constraints](https://docs.getunleash.io/reference/strategy-constraints) don't give you enough control.

-The downside of using a custom activation strategy instead of constraints is that you need to distribute the code of your strategy with Unleash client SDK while on the other hand, [strategy constraints](https://docs.getunleash.io/reference/strategy-constraints) should work out of the box.
+The downside of using a custom activation strategy instead of constraints is that you need to distribute the code of your strategy with Unleash client SDK while on the other hand, [strategy constraints](https://docs.getunleash.io/reference/strategy-constraints) work without any extra code or maintenance.
 :::